jimenaRL/ultra-sonic-vocalizations/README.md

 # ultra-sonic-vocalizations
-Python scripts package for audio and machine learning analysis of audible and ultra-sonic vocalizations.
+Python package for audio and machine learning analysis of audible and ultra-sonic vocalizations.

 ![Image description](images/cover2.png)